zapier/visual-builder/docs/_quickstart/build_action.md

 _The input form in Zapier actions let users map fields from trigger and previous action steps to your app_

 Zapier actions push or put new data into your API from input fields that users set in their Zaps.
-Zapier includes *search* actions to find data in an API, and *create* actions to add new items via API calls.
+Zapier includes *search* actions to find data in an app, and *create* actions to add new items via API calls.

 Adding an action to your Zapier integration works much like building a trigger.
-Only here, Zapier will `POST` or `PUT` the data users enter in the input fields to your API—and *every* trigger needs an input form to gather data and send to your app.
+Only here with create actions, Zapier will `POST` or `PUT` the data users enter in the input fields to your API—and *every* trigger needs an input form to gather data and send to your app.

 Let’s add an _Action_ to our example GitHub integration so Zapier can send data to GitHub.
 This tells the Zapier platform how to create the Zap Editor form where users can configure their Zaps and map data to and from the API, then tells it how to make calls to the API endpoint.